linux4life798/smart-garage-remote/REMOTE_TEARDOWN.md

 ![](images/Chamberlain%20953EV-P2%20PCB%20Annotation.svg)

-* The MCU, with the built-in radio, is the Silicon Labs [Si4010-C2].
+* The MCU is the Silicon Labs [Si4010-C2].
+This is a simple 8051 MCU with a built-in sub-GHz radio, supporting FSK and OOK.
 * Here is the Si4010-C2's [Datasheet].
 * The MCU's datasheet specifies that it can handle between 1.8V to 3.6V, so 3.3V from our MCU should be fine.